 Play therapy is a a psychotherapeutic approach of treatment mostly used with children

 and youth, though it can be used with adults.
-It uses play as a means for the express of thoughts and emotions.
+It uses play as a means for the expression of thoughts and emotions.
 Play therapy can include the use of games, blocks, dolls, puppets, and other toys.

 The goal is to help people learn self-expression, learn how to solve problems more effectively, and learn news ways of behaving or thinking.
 Play therapy will help increase the child’s social, emotional, and cognitive skills.